jupegarnica/tepi/README.md

 ### Interpolation scope:

 In the Interpolation `<%= %>` or `<% %>` you have access to any Deno API and the following variables:
-> request: The Request from the actual block.
+* request: The Request from the actual block.
-> meta: The metadata from the actual block. and the frontmatter global metadata.
+* meta: The metadata from the actual block. and the frontmatter global metadata.
-> response: The standard Response object from the fetch API from the actual request. (only available in the expected response, after the request)
+* response: The standard Response object from the fetch API from the actual request. (only available in the expected response, after the request)
-> body: The extracted body an alias of `await response.getBody()` (only available in the expected response, after the request)
+* body: The extracted body an alias of `await response.getBody()` (only available in the expected response, after the request)

-> [name]: the named block already run for example: `<%= loginTest.body.jwt %>` or `<%= loginTest.response.status %>`
+* [id]: the id of a block already run for example: `<%= login.body.jwt %>` or `<%= login.response.status %>`

 The Block signature is: